 Account Name: WAAW FOUNDATION

 Account number: Please contact us for our account number

 Many companies provide employees with the benefit of matching their gifts to a 501(c) organization.
 An employee’s charitable gift may be matched by his or her company up to 3:1. which can double or triple the impact of your donation.
-WAAW Foundation is listed as a non-profit partner with many international organizations. please check with your human resources department to learn about your company’s matching gift program.
+WAAW Foundation is listed as a non-profit partner with many international organizations through Benevity.
+Please check with your human resources department to learn about your company’s matching gift program.

 All donations are tax-deductible